-The estimated effects of the common events, the sequence of βq_t in (3), are not reported.
+The estimated effects of the common events, the sequence of $\beta q_t$ in (3), are not reported.
 But they reflect the time pattern apparent from Figures 2 and 3: the estimated coefficients on the time dummies grow until the mid 1980s, then they remain constant or drop slightly.
-Their sign depend on the specification, but the coefficients are generally negative early on, and positive from the early 1970s onwards (since we include fixed effects, data are measured in deviations from country means).
-The negative parameter estimates reported in Table 4 thus say that whatever unobservable events caused the growth in government in the sample as a whole, their effect was significantly smaller in countries with presidential regimes and majoritarian elections.
+Their sign depend on the specification, but the coefficients generally grow over time, particularly from the early 1970s, up to about 1990 and decline slightly afterwards (since we include fixed effects, data are measured in deviations from country means).
+The negative parameter estimates reported in Table 5 thus say that whatever unobservable events caused the growth in government in the sample as a whole, their effect was significantly smaller in countries with presidential regimes and majoritarian elections.

-This discussion suggests another way of gauging the results, namely by considering the cumulative effect of the common events over the course of the sample, as measured by $\beta(q_T - q_1)$.
+This discussion suggests another way of gauging the results, namely by considering the cumulative effect of the common events over the course of the sample, as measured by $\beta(q_T - q_1)$ .
 This cumulative effect is positive on average (i.e., for the sample as a whole).
 The last two rows in the table show how much this cumulative effect differs across institutions, according to our point estimates.
 For government spending, the difference between presidential and parliamentary regimes is just above 10 percent of GDP, which well matches our estimate in the last column of Table 4 of a cross-sectional difference in the 1990s of just above 10 percent.
-The influence of the electoral rule is also statistically significant but quantitatively less important, between 3 and 6 percentage points of GDP, again about the same order of magnitude as in the cross sectional regressions.
+The influence of the electoral rule is also statistically significant but quantitatively less important, between 3 and 6 percentage points of GDP, again about the same order of magnitude as in the cross-sectional regressions.

 Altogether, the results in Tables 4 and 5 convey a similar message.
 The size of government is strongly influenced by the political constitution.
-Proportional, parliamentary systems spend the most, while presidential regimes and systems with majoritarian electoral rules for electing the legislature spend the least.
-The effect of the regime type is larger and more robust than that of the electoral rule.
+Proportional and parliamentary systems spend the most, while presidential regimes and countries electing their legislatures by plurality rules spend the least.
+The regime type has a larger and more robust effect than the electoral rule.

-Observable economic events We now ask whether the impact of observable determinants on the size of government depends on institutions.
-Thus, we interact our institutional measures with observable economic variables, S{it} , to estimate the interaction terms μ in equation (4).
-The variables in S{it} consist of the lagged dependent variable and the deviation of income from its (Hodrick-Prescott) trend.
-We also tried to interact institutions with other socio-economic common and country-specific control variables, such as the oil price or the proportion of population above 65 years of age.
-Some of these interaction terms were occasionally statistically different from zero, but the results were not robust to specification or estimation method, though they reinforce the general message described below.
-The reported results are instead very robust to estimation methods, samples and measurements (in particular, we also measured income shocks as the yearly growth rate in income, and obtained similar findings)
+Observable economic events and the size of government We now ask whether the impact of observable determinants on the size of government depends on institutions.
+To answer this question, we interacted our institutional measures with observable economic variables to estimate the interaction terms $\mu$ and $\lambda$ in equation (4).
+The variables in Sit include the lagged dependent variable and a measure of income shocks, namely the deviation of income from its (Hodrick-Prescott) trend.
+We also tried to interact institutions with other common and country-specific socio-economic variables, such as the oil price or the proportion of population above 65 years of age.
+Some of these interaction terms were occasionally significantly statistically different from zero; although the results were not robust to specification or estimation method, they reinforce the general message below.
+The results we report here, on the contrary, were robust to estimation methods, samples and measurements (we also measured income shocks as the yearly growth rate in income, and obtained similar findings)

-Table 6 displays the results, for different measures of the size of government and for the three estimation methods discussed in Section 4.
-Most reported results are very stable across estimation methods.
-The vector of other controls X_2 not reported in the table includes the same basic variable as in the previous tables, plus the oil price and the trend of aggregate real income from which the shock is computed.
+Table 6 displays the results of estimating $\mu$ , for different measures of the size of government and for the three estimation methods discussed in Section 4.
+The vector of other controls $X_2$ not reported in the table includes the same basic variable as in the previous tables, plus the oil price and the trend of aggregate real income from which the shock is computed.
 Time-dummy variables, colonial origin and continental dummy variables are not included in the regression.
-A P^{} in front of a variable denotes that the variable is interacted with the PRES dummy variable, while a M^{} denotes interaction with the MAJ dummy.
+A P\ in front of a variable denotes that the variable is interacted with the PRES dummy variable, while a M\ denotes interaction with the MAJ dummy.